Stopping and Range of Ions in Matter

-Stopping and Range of Ions in Matter (SRIM) is a group of computer programs which calculate interactions between ions and matter; the core of SRIM is a program called Transport of Ions in Matter (TRIM).
-SRIM is popular in the ion implantation research and technology community, and also used widely in other branches of radiation material science.
+Stopping and Range of Ions in Matter (SRIM) is a collection of software packages used to simulate the interaction of energetic ions with matter.
+The core simulation engine, Transport of Ions in Matter (TRIM), models ion implantation, energy loss, and collision cascades in solids using a Monte Carlo implementation of the binary collision approximation.

+SRIM is widely used in ion implantation, radiation damage studies, and materials science to estimate ion ranges, energy deposition profiles, and defect production in solids.

 History

 SRIM originated in 1980 as a DOS based program then called TRIM.
 The DOS version was upgraded until 1998 and is still available for download.
 It will run on a Unix PC having a DOS emulator.
 SRIM-2000 requires a computer with any Windows operating system.
 The program may work with Unix or Macintosh based systems through Wine.